-The realm of pregnancy and child birth is flush with old-wives’ tales and myths that transcend generations.
+Pregnancy and child birth is surrounded by old-wives’ tales and myths that are passed down from generation to generation.
 So it’s not surprising that many new moms are told myths about breastfeeding as well.
 We’re here to bust some of the most common breastfeeding myths.
 Forget about toughening up your nipples, we’ve got the facts.

 Fact: While initiating breastfeeding in the first few days can sometimes be tender and uncomfortable, it should never hurt, and that discomfort should never last more than these first few days.
 If you dread breastfeeding because of the pain, chances are something is wrong.
 If you have consistent pain during breastfeeding, your baby could be latching poorly or you could be suffering from an infection.

 Myth #2: You should only eat bland foods while breastfeeding.

 Fact: This myth derives from the thought that spicy and strong flavored foods will transfer through your breast milk and upset your baby.
 But, studies show you can (and should!) eat whatever you want while breastfeeding.
 In fact, some studies have shown that babies who are exposed to various flavors in utero or while nursing are more likely to like that flavor when they are weaned.
 So to avoid picky eaters later, spice up your diet now.

 Myth #3: You need to toughen up your nipples before breastfeeding.